-The SOP for source documentation requires that a site must document the source for every data element collected on the eCRFs.
+The SOP for source documentation requires that a site must document which eCRFs or other study data will be used as source documents.
 Study staff must follow the specifications of this SOP consistently for all study participants throughout the study.
 In the event that study staff are not able to record source data directly onto forms designated as source documents, or directly enter the data into the study database, the following procedures should be undertaken: